aurelia/aurelia.github.io-old/docs/api/templating/index.md

-* `setCacheSize(size: , doNotOverrideIfAlreadySet: boolean): void` - Sets the cache size for this factory.
+* `setCacheSize(size: , doNotOverrideIfAlreadySet?: boolean): void` - Sets the cache size for this factory.
   * `size: ` - The number of views to cache or &quot;*&quot; to cache all.
-  * `doNotOverrideIfAlreadySet: boolean` - Indicates that setting the cache should not override the setting if previously set.
+  * `doNotOverrideIfAlreadySet?: boolean` - Indicates that setting the cache should not override the setting if previously set.